No Overlays, Low Rates

 If negotiating a settlement feels overwhelming or if you have multiple debts, Veterans have several resources:

-• Non-Profit Credit Counseling: Organizations like those affiliated with the National Foundation for Credit Counseling (NFCC) offer free or low-cost advice, budgeting assistance, and potentially debt management plans.
+• Non-Profit Credit Counseling: Organizations like those affiliated with the National Foundation for Credit Counseling (NFCC) offer free or low-cost advice and budgeting assistance.

-• Military Aid Societies: Each branch of the Military has aid societies (e.g., Army Emergency Relief, Navy-Marine Corps Relief Society) that provide financial assistance to active-duty and retired personnel, often for essential needs or debt relief.
+• Military Aid Societies: Each branch has aid societies (e.g., Army Emergency Relief) providing financial assistance to active-duty and retired personnel.

-• VA Debt Management Center: If you owe debt *to the VA itself* (e.g., overpayment of benefits), the VA has its own Debt Management Center that can work with Veterans on repayment plans.
+• VA Debt Management Center: If you owe debt *to the VA itself* (e.g., overpayment of benefits), the VA has its own Debt Management Center for repayment plans.

-• Servicemembers Civil Relief Act (SCRA): For active-duty Military members, the SCRA provides protections, including a 6% interest rate cap on pre-service debt.
-Be aware of your rights under SCRA; information can be found through the U.S. Department of Justice.
+• Servicemembers Civil Relief Act (SCRA): For active-duty Military, the SCRA provides protections like a 6% interest rate cap on pre-service debt.
+Information can be found through the U.S. Department of Justice.

 The Bottom Line for Veterans